ZiYang-xie/ChatArxiv/README-en.md

 ## Future Features
 Currently in the very early stages of development, here are the features we plan to add in future versions:

-1. Language switching: Allowing users to switch the interface and chat language according to their needs.
+1. [ ] Language switching: Allowing users to switch the interface and chat language according to their needs.
-2. Style switching: Providing users with multiple chat style options to meet different reading and learning needs.
+2. [ ] Style switching: Providing users with multiple chat style options to meet different reading and learning needs.
-3. Image reading: Enabling ChatGPT to recognize and interpret images, charts, and other visual content in papers.
+3. [ ] Image reading: Enabling ChatGPT to recognize and interpret images, charts, and other visual content in papers.
-4. PDF preview: Previewing the full PDF version of the paper directly within ChatArxiv.
+4. [x] PDF preview: Previewing the full PDF version of the paper directly within ChatArxiv.
-5. Paper history management: Allowing users to manage the papers they have read for easy review and further research.
+5. [ ] Paper history management: Allowing users to manage the papers they have read for easy review and further research.

-## Star 历史
+## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=ZiYang-xie/ChatArxiv&type=Timeline)](https://star-history.com/#ZiYang-xie/ChatArxiv&Timeline)